act-rules/act-rules.github.io/_rules/SC1-1-1-longdesc.md

 ### Step 3

-Test mode: [automatic][earl:manual]
+Test mode: [automatic][MANUAL]

-Concatenate the results of [Text Alternative Computation][algorithms/text-alt] Algorithm run on the element and assign it to variable T1.
+Concatenate the results of [Text Alternative Computation][TXTALT] Algorithm run on the element and assign it to variable T1.

 **User Input Question:**